someweisguy/esp_dmx/README.md

 If a request for a PID that does not have a registered callback is received, the DMX driver will automatically respond with an `RDM_RESPONSE_NACK_REASON` response citing `RDM_NR_UNKNOWN_PID`.
 Registering a callback which is already defined will overwrite the previously registered callback.
 Callbacks which are registered cannot be unregistered.

 The RDM standard defines several parameter responses that are required by all RDM compliant devices.
 These functions are automatically registered when the DMX driver is installed.
 This is needed to ensure that all RDM responders created with this library are compliant with the RDM specification.
-The list of these automatically registered functions can be found in the [Currently Supported RDM PIDs](#currently-supported-rdm-pids) section.

 ## Error Handling